 It’s scary enough to be charged with a felony, but a felony theft conviction gives everyone the impression that you’re a thief and a dishonest person.
 Protect your reputation and your freedom by taking proactive steps now after a Grand Theft arrest in Crestview.

 My name is Tim Flaherty.
 Since 2001, I’ve been a theft defense attorney who defends Crestview locals and military members charged with Grand Theft.
 My partner’s name is Brandy Merrifield.
-No matter what you have been accused of stealing, I will treat you with respect and never judge you.
+No matter what you have been accused of stealing, we can help you.